arranhamlet/generating_fake_maps/README.md

-# generating_fake_maps
+# Generating fake maps using raster

-A way of generating fake maps using rasters
+A way of generating fake maps using rasters.
+Produces shapefiles from various different starting conditions and expansions.